What are Santander’s Cash ISA Rates?

 What are the current Santander ISA rates?

-Santander currently offers three Cash ISA saving products.
-This includes a fixed rate ISA, an easy access ISA and a junior ISA.
+Santander currently offers four Cash ISA saving products.
+This includes a fixed rate ISA, an easy access ISA and a junior ISA and Inheritance ISA.
 Here are the current Santander cash ISA products to choose from:

-3. Santander Junior ISA: 3.2% AER/tax-free (variable).
+3. Santander Junior ISA: 3.20% AER/tax-free (variable).
 No minimum opening deposit required.
+No withdrawals are allowed until the Child turns 18.

 How to find the best Cash ISA Rates